elunna/hackem/README.md

 	[ ] Instead of modern firearms - add old-style Muskets?
 	[ ] Enemy compounds could even have cannons?...

+	[ ] Add some passive spells for ice/flame mage?
+Ice globe, ring of fire.

 ## Goal 8: Rethinking dungeon texture
 	Every 5-9 levels, change the theme of the section.